MattBixley/eri-support-docs/docs/File_Systems/Scratch_Autodelete_Old_Data.md

 ## What should I do with expiring data on the scratch filesystem?

-If the data is transient and no longer required for continued processing on NeSI then we would appreciate if you deleted it yourself, but you can also let the automated process do this.
+If the data is transient and no longer required for continued processing on eRI, we would appreciate if you deleted it yourself, but you can also let the automated process do this.

 If you have files identified as candidates for deletion that you need to keep beyond the scheduled expiry date, you have four options:

-- Move the file to your persistent project directory, e.g., `/scratch/2024_agr12345`.
+- Move the file to your persistent project directory, e.g., `/project/2024_agr12345`.
 You may need to request more disk space, more inodes, or both, in your persistent project directory before you can do this. {% include "partials/support_request.html" %}.
 We assess such requests on a case-by-case basis.
 Note:  You can save